alialhasan1/alialhasan1/README.md

 # Welcome to my GitHub Account!

 ### Hi there!👋
 My name is Ali.
-I am passionate about exploring data and finding insights that can help drive business decisions.
+I have a strong passion for data analytics and the insights that can be extracted to drive business decisions.

 ### Education:
 I completed a Master degree in Data Science from The University of Western Australia with a focus on statistical analysis and machine learning.
 During my studies, I gained experience with various data analysis tools and programming languages including R, Python, SQL, PowerBI and SAS.